SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 An example of a request is provided below.
 Each individual Property of the JSON document is described in the following section.

-**Notice** to increase the chance for not invoking 3DSecure during a purchase, it's recommended that you add as much data to the `riskIndicator` object in the request below.
+**Please note** that in order to minimize the risk for a challenge request (Strong Customer Authentication – “SCA”) on card payments, it's recommended that you add as much data as possible to the `riskIndicator` object in the request below.

 {:.code-header}
 **Request**